Composed by: John Williams

 “The Spark” brings back the Luke and Leia theme.
 I am so happy to have this theme back.
-It only had a couple appearances in Return of the Jedi and the characters never met in The Force Awakens so there was no opportunity in that movie.
-This is probably the only time in the films we’ll ever hear it again.
+It only had a couple appearances in Return of the Jedi and the characters never met in The Force Awakens so there was no opportunity for its use there.
+The same track concludes with a cool variation of what played in the trailer.
 “Peace and Purpose” has an epic version of the Force theme, a militant variation of Kylo Ren’s theme, and finally Poe’s theme, which got cut out of the first track.
 The opening of “Finale” is great, displaying childlike wonder and then the Force theme before the end credits roll.
-The end credits suite sounds a bit jumbled.
-With no massive new themes there isn’t something Williams can turn into a concert arrangement.
+The end credits suite however is a jumbled mess.
+With no massive new themes there isn’t something Williams can turn into a concert arrangement, so it’s a pastiche of short motifs and cues.
 There is, however, a piano rendition of Leia’s theme that plays over the dedication to Carrie Fisher.

 While I think this is the weakest Star Wars score with its copy-and-paste style for many of the pre-existing themes and a lack of memorable new ones, it’s still a great listen.
 It’s nice to still have a full, orchestral score with clear-cut themes in this age of temp-tracking and minimalism.

 - Main Title and Escape (7:26)